getsentry/sentry-unity/CONTRIBUTING.md

 You'll need the following modules to be added in order to use Sentry Unity:
  * Android Build Support.
  * iOS Build Support.
- * ILCPP Build Support for your platform.
+ * IL2CPP Build Support for your platform.
  * (optional) WebGL Build Support

 ### Install PowerShell Global tool